 - Have an academic record in chemistry is satisfactory for the preceding year (3.3 GPA in chemistry and overall)

 - Have made a contribution to the department through research, service, or other activities

-New member applications are generally accepted early in the spring semester.
+Spring 2020 applications are due February 14th.
 There is a $50 dollar initiation fee to join the group, of which $40 goes to the national organization and $10 supports the local chapter.

 GSE members may nominate non-students for Honorary membership in GSE.
 These nominations are accepted at the same time as regular nominations.
 Faculty, alumni, and others who have made a positive impact on the chemistry department or the field of chemistry may be nominated.